martusheff/oakridgeinteriors/content/page/home.md

   and cabinetry from North Portland down to South Eugene.
 As far out as Newport Beach all the way to Bend, including the surrounding areas.
 Here at Oakridge Interiors, no project is too far or near.
-(Website is under construction, too busy scheduling out your future project)
+(Website is under construction, too busy scheduling out your future project).
-hero: /images/uploads/img_4962.jpeg
+hero: /images/uploads/img_6383.jpeg
 herocta: Get An Estimate
 heroctaurl: contact
 heroctalabel: Get an Estimate